 How to apply:

-Important: In the application phase, you must have already decided on which of the six degree programs (Communications Design (English), Photography (English), Illustration, Motion Design, Game Design, and Interaction Design/New Media) you would like to study.
-However, please note that you may change programs at a later time if desired.
+Important: In the application phase, you must have already decided in which of our programmes you would like to study.
+However, please note that you may change programmes at a later time if desired.

 Find out more about the entire application process.